Sir Edward Gage, 1st Baronet

 Sir Edward Gage, 1st Baronet (c.1626 – January 1707) was an English baronet.

+Biography

 Gage was born at Firle, East Sussex, the third son of Sir John Gage, 1st Baronet and Penelope Darcy.
 He was the grandson of Thomas Darcy, 1st Earl Rivers.
 From his mother, he inherited Hengrave Hall in Suffolk.
 He was a supporter of Charles I during the English Civil War.
 Following the Restoration he was created a baronet, of Hengrave in the County of Suffolk in the Baronetage of England, on 15 July 1662.